pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 receive the providerState description from the pact file before each interaction via a POST.
 As for normal requests, a request filter (`stateChangeRequestFilter`) can also be set to manipulate the request before it is sent.

-You can also give a Closure for the stateChange that returns the URL.

 ```groovy
 pact {